Xi Jinping warns Davos of catastrophic consequences of global confrontation - ExBulletin

 Xi Jinping warns Davos of catastrophic consequences of global confrontation

-The Davos Forum, long considered the ultimate meeting place between business and political and civil society leaders, is being held online due to the Covid-19 pandemic.

-In 2017, the Chinese number one caused a sensation at Davos by unexpectedly becoming the champion of free trade and globalization, at a time when Donald Trump’s rise to power in the United States raised fears of a protectionist resurgence.
+In 2017, the Chinese number one caused a sensation at Davos by unexpectedly making himself the champion of free trade and globalization, at a time when the coming to power of Donald Trump in the United States raised fears of a protectionist revival.

-On Monday, Xi Jinping again presented himself as the defender of multilateralism and warned against tensions at the global level.

 Sources